Industrial Ph.D. Scheme – Doctoral Projects in Industry

 About the call for proposals

 Funding is available under the Industrial Ph.D.
-Scheme for projects with start-up in the current year or by two months into the following year at the latest.
+Scheme for projects with start-up within the next 12 months.

 The scheme has an open-ended application submission deadline and applications may be submitted throughout the year as long as the call is still active.